 Conclusion

-Spartacus looks very promising, even in its pre-alpha version.
-Of course, many things will change until it is released officially as stable and production ready.
-No one disputes that SPA/PWA is the future of web applications, a next step in getting apps closer to perfection.
-They are fast, the interface is unified.
-Possibly you remember how slow the progress come into our life when not supported in full by large players on the market.
-The large companies tend to avoid experimenting even with the non-critical components.
-For example, some time ago, many large car manufacturers kept installing cassette players in their cars, years after the iPod revolution.
-It is good to see that SAP is moving in the right direction toward openness, cutting-edge technologies, and innovations.
-For developers, learning Spartacus will help their career: Angular storefront will inevitably replace the current JSP-based accelerator.
-Both for developers and businesses: “Early bird catches the worm.”.
+Possibly, you remember how slowly progress comes into our lives when it is not fully supported by large players in the market.
+Large companies tend to avoid experimenting even with non-critical components.
+For example, some time ago, many large car manufacturers kept installing cassette players in their cars years after the iPod revolution.
+It is good to see that SAP is moving in the right direction toward openness, cutting-edge technologies, and innovation.